mcorliss7239/corliss-dataviz-portfolio/README.md

 Check out my interactive visualization titled "Debt-to-GDP Ratio Trends: Greece Increasing, Switzerland Maintaining, Türkiye Declining" created with tableau!

 ## Assignment 3&4: [Critique by Design](critique-by-design)
-Check out my visualization titled "Boxing Tops ESPN’s Difficulty Rankings: A Comparative Look at 60 Sports" as redesign of "[Degree of Difficulty: Sport Rankings](https://www.espn.com/espn/page2/sportSkills)" by Page 2 at ESPN.
+Check out my visualization titled "Boxing Tops ESPN’s Difficulty Rankings: A Comparative Look at 60 Sports" a redesign of "[Degree of Difficulty: Sport Rankings](https://www.espn.com/espn/page2/sportSkills)" by Page 2 at ESPN.

 ## Final project
 Here it might be helpful to include a high-level description of your final project.